Beauty and the Beast

 Variants of the tale are known across Europe.
-In France, for example, Zémire and Azor is an operatic version of the story, written by Marmontel and composed by Grétry in 1771, which had enormous success into the 19th century.
+In France, for example, Zémire and Azor is an operatic version of the story, written by Jean-François Marmontel and composed by André Grétry in 1771, which had enormous success into the 19th century.
 Zémire and Azor is based on the second version of the tale.
-Amour pour amour (Love for love), by Pierre-Claude Nivelle de La Chaussée, is a 1742 play based on de Villeneuve's version.
-According to researchers at universities in Durham and Lisbon, the story originated about 4,000 years ago.
+Amour pour amour (Love for Love) by Pierre-Claude Nivelle de La Chaussée is a 1742 play based on de Villeneuve's version.
+According to researchers at a university in Lisbon, the story originated about 4,000 years ago.